Oracle Counterpoint: Relationships between On-chain and Off-chain Market Data: Results

 \subsection{Feature Analysis}

 We find that a large amount of off-chain pricing information is contained in on-chain data and that the various features are connected in some strong but complicated ways.

 Figure~\ref{fig:graphical-model} and Appendix Figure~\ref{fig:partial-corr} show the results of sparse inverse covariance modeling for a selection of the feature set.
 The graphical structure depicted is the consistent structure over time as smoothed over the outputs of many $k$-fold subsets.
 The partial correlation matrix shows the graphical structure in matrix form.
-In the graphical model, the features that are most connected with ETH/USD price include number of active to and from addresses sending transactions, block difficulty, and number of transactions per block.
-Many other strong relationships are also exhibited among the various other features, potentially indirectly connected to price.
+The features that are most directly connected with ETH/USD price, as measured by partial correlations in the graphical model, include number of active to and from addresses sending transactions, block difficulty, and number of transactions per block.
+Several of these variables appear to contain information relevant to price as well, as measured by mutual information in the next analysis.
+The graphical model suggests that these are indirect relationships, though it is worth noting that the process is unlikely Gaussian, and so the partial correlations do not necessarily translate to conditional dependencies.

 Figure~\ref{fig:mutual-info} shows the mutual information between ETH/USD prices and other features, meaning the amount of information (reduction of uncertainty) obtained about price by observing each other variable individually.
 We find that across the top 10 features, a large amount of information about off-chain price is contained in on-chain data.
 We also find that the mutual information decreases with $\alpha$, the exponential moving average memory factor for smoothing, indicating that the smoothed data is generally less informative than the most up-to-date data.